-First off, the bad news: They all do, if eaten with any regularity or in any significant quantity.
+First off, the bad news: Most do, if eaten with any regularity or in any significant quantity.

 Of course, small amounts of unsoaked seeds eaten only occasionally will probably not bother most people.
 But if you have leaky gut, any autoimmune issues or any kind of digestive or mental distress, including brain fog, please don’t hesitate to start some new “pre-digestion” methods.
 Soaking is worth the time it takes, and the methods become easy and automatic the more you do them.

 Noteworthy: Seeds are often soaked by gardeners before planting.
 This trend gives us further insight: Gardeners soak seeds to get them ready to germinate, to signal to the seed that it’s time to start growing, imitating either the rains of spring or the wet acidity of an animal’s stomach.
 Gardeners want to ensure that their seeds will break their dormancy.
 This practical step tells us that seeds should be soaked.
 Soaking is what signals to a seed that it should become digestible, a living food.

 While very popular in health food circles, chia seeds do come wrought with phytic acid, lectins, phytoestrogens and insoluble fiber (source 1, 2, 3).
 Insert Sorry Face here.
 Yet, it’s true.
 When I use chia seeds NOW, as opposed to when I didn’t know, I use them as a tool (for example, a small amount in baking), and/or I ferment them first, which is like soaking, but more thorough: Fermenting is better and more effective at reducing the antinutrients in seeds.